jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 # Introduction

 The transition to Post-Quantum Cryptography (PQC) is driving the deployment of post-quantum key encapsulation mechanisms (KEMs) in Internet protocols.
-KEMs are expected to replace or complement traditional Diffie-Hellman-based key establishment mechanisms in protocols such as TLS, IKE, and other secure communication systems.
+KEMs are expected to replace or complement traditional Diffie-Hellman-based key establishment mechanisms in protocols such as TLS, IKE, SSH, and HPKE.

 This document provides security considerations for NTRU+, a lattice-based KEM derived from the NTRU lattice framework.
 NTRU+ was selected as a national post-quantum cryptography standard in the Republic of Korea following a public evaluation process.
 The scheme is designed to achieve IND-CCA2 security and supports multiple parameter sets targeting different security levels.